-Scott E. Harrington, Ph.D. (http://www.scottharringtonphd.com/) is the Alan B. Miller Professor of Health Care Management and Insurance and Risk Management and chair of the Health Care Management Department with a secondary appointment in Business Economics and Public Policy.
-He is also a Senior Fellow with the Leonard Davis Institute for Health Economics and an Adjunct Scholar for health policy at the American Enterprise Institute.
+Scott E. Harrington, Ph.D. (http://www.scottharringtonphd.com/) is the Alan B. Miller Professor Emeritus of Health Care Management and Professor Emeritus of Insurance and Risk Management.
+He served as Chair of the Health Care Management Department during 2014-2020.
 A former President of both the American Risk and Insurance Association and the Risk Theory Society, he has published widely on the economics and regulation of insurance.
-He has conducted research, consulted, or served as an expert for many organizations.
-He has testified multiple times on insurance regulation before the U.S. House and Senate and numerous state legislative and administrative committees.
-His recent policy research has focused on the ACA’s impact on health insurance markets and on insurance financial regulatory issues.
-He teaches a course on the U.S. health care system.
+He has conducted research, consulted, or served as an expert for many organizations and has testified multiple times on insurance regulation before the U.S. House and Senate and numerous state legislative and administrative committees.

 Scott E. Harrington (2017), Stabilizing Individual Health Insurance Markets with Subsidized Reinsurance, Penn/LDI Issue Brief.